JamesSkemp/words/content/post/fractal-explorer-creating-your-own-fractals.md

 +++
-title = "Fractal Explorer: Creating Your Own Fractals" summary = "Guide for using the freeware Fractal Explorer to create your own images.
+title = "Fractal Explorer: Creating Your Own Fractals" description = "Guide for using the freeware Fractal Explorer to create your own images.
 I was sick of the guides out there that had multiple pages, and relied heavily on images - guides should be able to be printed, not just viewed online." draft = false comments = true date = "2005-03-06T00:01:00-06:00"